perryjrandall/arsenalsuite/cpp/lib/sip/sphinx/incompatibilities.rst

 sipWrapper user Member
 **********************

-Prior to this version the :ctype:`sipWrapper` structure had a member called :ctype:`user` which is available for handwritten code to use.
-From this version :ctype:`user` is a member of the :ctype:`sipSimpleWrapper` structure.
+Prior to this version the :c:type:`sipWrapper` structure had a member called :c:type:`user` which is available for handwritten code to use.
+From this version :c:type:`user` is a member of the :c:type:`sipSimpleWrapper` structure.

-:ctype:`sipWrapper` pointers can be safely cast to :ctype:`sipSimpleWrapper` pointers, so if your code does something like::
+:c:type:`sipWrapper` pointers can be safely cast to :c:type:`sipSimpleWrapper` pointers, so if your code does something like::

     ((sipWrapper *)obj)->user = an_object_reference;